Debating whether you should visit Cambridge or Oxford? It's a question many tourists have asked. Learn which will be best for you and why!

 Reasons to Visit Oxford instead of Cambridge

 There are several specific reasons why I would recommend visiting Oxford vs Cambridge.
-The biggest factor is if you want to fit in more than just once place on your day trip from London, or if you're continuing on to a different area.
+The biggest factor is if you want to fit in more than just once place on your day trip from London.
 There really isn’t much around Cambridge and it’s not on the way to anywhere a typical tourist might be going.

 Oxford wins the Oxford vs Cambridge debate for Harry Potter fans

-Oxford wins the Oxford vs Cambridge debate when it comes to Harry Potter filming locations and inspiration.
+Should serious Harry Potter fans visit Cambridge or Oxford?
+The answer is Oxford when it comes to Harry Potter filming locations and inspiration.
 The Great Hall in Christ Church College served as inspiration for the Great Hall in Harry Potter.
 The steps that lead up to the hall were used in several scenes as were the surrounding hallways.

 The Divinity School at Bodleian Library was used as the Hogwarts hospital.
 Duke Humphrey’s Library (also at Bodleian Library) stood in for the Hogwarts Library in the first film.